Mandau Coexecutives Logo

 Case Study Y - The Private Middle-Market

 Defining the functionality of the legacy system became an exercise in software archaeology.
 Newer hires struggled to decipher it, while senior staff were repeatedly pulled back into maintaining core processes only they understood.
 Quality testing was slowed by layers of permissions and dependencies.
 Although efforts were made to spread institutional knowledge, they were overshadowed by dependent business units repeatedly reprioritizing urgent, revenue-critical needs mid-sprint.
-Momentum on the rebuild slowed, while greenfield end-user adoption underperformed despite modern UI design.
+Momentum on the rewrite slowed, while greenfield end-user adoption underperformed despite modern UI design.

 Case Study Z - The Publicly-Traded Enterprise